 You'll want the height of the dough to be about 4cm or about 1.5 inches - this will help them rise even further.

-So my friends, happy scone baking – these are the perfect treat for a high tea, or for afternoon entertaining!
-Serve with a pot of tea, or prosecco if you’re feeling fancy! – Georgie x x
+So my friends, happy scone baking - these are the perfect treat for a high tea, a baby shower, bridal shower or for afternoon entertaining!
+Serve with a pot of tea, or prosecco if you're feeling fancy!

-- milk (to brush on top before baking)
+- 1 tablespoon milk to brush on top before baking

 - Preheat oven to 400F/200C.